 But I DID get to celebrate that love for my “#1” in abundance leading up to today on our trip.
 Oh boy.
 I am the very luckiest that he’s mine and I love him forever and always, (more on that trip some time soon).

-Because I have felt it in abundance lately, and if we’re going to celebrate a day of love, might we not only work on our love for those close to us, those who are easy to love, but also love for those who aren’t?
+Because I have felt that love in abundance lately.
+If we’re going to celebrate a day of love, might we not only work on our love for those close to us, those who are easy to love, but also love for those who aren’t?

-The most powerful love is love that we work on.
+The most powerful kind of love is love that we work on.

 Oh, that happens in a marriage for sure.
 It happens in parenting.
 We work.
 Therefore we love even more than we thought possible, perhaps because sometimes that love is hard-fought.